 Creativity in composition, improvisation, sharing, and performance.
 These are examples of our String Camp's focus and activities.
 Each has a powerful potential to bring meaning to our study and to help us realize its inherent value in our lives.
 This is of particular import when we are young and many decisions are necessarily made for us.
 Relatedness to our subject can be elusive.
 Continuing to find value and inspiration is important for adults too, and the ideas in this article are useful for music study at any age.

-As parents and teachers we would like our children to not only do what is needed in order to 'do' music but to find personal value in it and take responsibility for their own participation.
-This is something that cannot be easily conveyed solely by explaining theory and concepts but must be experienced.
+As parents and teachers, we would like our children to not only do what is needed to 'do' music but to find personal value in it and take responsibility for their participation.
+This is something that cannot be easily conveyed by simply explaining theory and concepts, but it must be experienced.

-It has been a constant topic of conversation for us at Songbird Rising, of its import, and of how to provide ways to make this experience available.
-Once a strong ownership is realized then what was once a chore becomes a charm and we are no longer doing what we are told or think we have to do, but doing as we wish, inspiration and motivation to continue is more easily found.
+Owing one's study is a constant topic of conversation for us at Songbird Rising; how to elevate responsibility and how to provide ways to make it experience satisfying and fun.
+Once strong ownership is realized then what was once a chore becomes a charm.
+We are no longer doing what we are told or think we have to do, but doing as we wish, as we are inspired.

 Any subject that we find deep value in is easier to study.
-This value will be unique for each of us but we can describe its feeling, keystones of ownership, in a way that we can all relate to -
+This value will be unique for each of us but we can describe its feeling, the keystones of ownership -

-For both our summer string campers and our year round violin students, we work to engender the experience of ownership.
-For your child's (or your own) home practice it is highly recommended to be creative in keeping the sense of ownership alive.
-There are many ways that you can do this and I can name some ideas here for you try out.
+For both our summer string campers and our year-round violin students, we work to engender the experience of ownership.
+For your child's (or your own) home practice, it is highly recommended to be creative in keeping the sense of ownership alive.
+There are many ways that you can do this, and we can name some ideas here for you to try out.